 We reported leading up to WWDC that the transit directions in iOS 8 might be pushed back to instead focus on other priorities.

 While the TechCrunch report doesn’t mention any names, we do know that the mapping team has lost a few key people recently.
-Back in March, reports popped up that Cathy Edwards, who happened to be in charge of Maps Quality after joining Apple through the company’s acquisition of Chomp.
+Back in March, reports popped up that Cathy Edwards, who happened to be in charge of Maps Quality after joining Apple through the company’s acquisition of Chomp, was leaving the company.
 The reason behind Cathy’s departure was unknown at the time, but we’ve learned from sources that disagreements with employees on the Maps team working under Edwards and an opposition to her management style lead to problems on the Maps team and ultimately her leaving in April.
 Apple also lost key Maps team member Jared Waldman from Placebase who worked as Head of Geo at Apple Maps until late last year.
 In addition, we’ve heard from former employees of the mapping team that recently left the company due to issues with Edwards and management of the Maps team.

 9to5Mac has viewed email exchanges between employees regarding several complaints filed about Edwards and requests for investigations by Apple into her treatment of employees.